juspay/github-nix-ci/README.md

 }
 ```

-Activate your configuration spins the required GitHub runners, with appropriate labels (Nix `system` string).
+Activating this configuration spins up the required GitHub runners, with appropriate [labels][label] (hostname and Nix [system]s).

-In conjunction with [nixci], your CI workflow file can be as simple as follows, in order to schedule jobs on these runners (by using the same `system` string label):
+In conjunction with [nixci] (which is installed in the runners by default), your CI workflow file can be as simple as follows - for scheduling jobs on these runners (by using the same [system] string label for example):

 ```yaml
 jobs: